 Here’s what you need to know if you find something incorrectly stocked at Walmart.

-- Here is an interesting comment from this thread on AFullCup.com, “A while back I was at Walmart and I noticed Pillow Pets in a large bin with a Price above of $7.00.
+The deal went like this, “A while back I was at Walmart and I noticed Pillow Pets in a large bin with a Price above of $7.00.
 I bought one and at checkout they told me it was $19.99 and I told them where I found it and a manager went to look and they gave me the $7.00 price.
 Went back later and they were gone.”

-- If you only find a single item incorrectly stocked on a shelf, it might be a tough argument as most Walmart stores have items strewn all over the place by the end of the day.
+If you only find a single item incorrectly stocked on a shelf, it might be a tough argument as most Walmart stores have items strewn all over the place by the end of the day.

-- But if you find that the shelf has multiple items incorrectly stocked, often mixed with correctly stocked merchandise, you have an excellent chance of getting the lower price (if applicable) as it’s an obvious stocking error.
+But if you find that the shelf has multiple items incorrectly stocked, often mixed with correctly stocked merchandise, you have an excellent chance of getting the lower price (if applicable) as it’s an obvious stocking error.